close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## List of channels

 If you want to integrate with multiple channels and want to implement an overview of channels, [be sure to checkout this document](./doc/list_of_channels.md)

+## Create your own flows

+With the Close Builder you can create your own flows to send to your users.
+Use the account provided by Close to login and start building!

 ## Problems and solutions